fcurella/cookiejar/README.rst

     $ pip install cookiejar
     $ cookiejar create <templatename> [options]

-Will use `cookiecutter <https://github.com/audreyr/cookiecutter>`_ to extract the template in the current directory.
+Will use `cookiecutter <https://github.com/audreyr/cookiecutter>`_ to create a new package from the template.

 Options
 =======